maximedaraize/style-sync/README.md

 ## Contribution

-You can contribute to this project, by creating an issue, by starting a discussion, sharing the project, etc.
+You can contribute to this project by:
+- creating an issue
+- starting a discussion
+- sharing ideas
+- etc

 Please reade our[ code of conduct](https://github.com/maximedaraize/style-sync/blob/develop/.github/CODE_OF_CONDUCT.md)

-### Project setup
+## Project setup

 Below are the steps to get your plugin running.
 You can also find instructions at: